Sarghm/learn-typescript/README.md

 - Safer, cleaner, easier to read
 TypeScript catches common JavaScript errors whilst you write, rather than after you've shipped - allowing you to confidently ship more reliable, bug-free code.

-- Safely use the latest and greatest features of JavaScript The TypeScript team include newer features of JavaScript before they hit the mainstream, allowing you to get ahead of the curve whilst still writing code that's deliverable everywhere.
+- Use the latest and greatest features of JavaScript The TypeScript team include newer features of JavaScript before they hit the mainstream, allowing you to get ahead of the curve whilst still writing code that's deliverable everywhere.

 - Be ready for your next job role